ajxs/yamaha_dx7_rom_disassembly/README.md

 A: My initial motivation for this project was to understand how a digital synthesiser is engineered.
 The Yamaha DX7 has long held a special place in my heart, and my studio.
 Being nearly entirely digital, it seemed a great starting point.
 I come from a software-engineering background, so the synth's firmware seemed a good place to begin.
 I didn't set out to become an obsessive custodian of DX7 minutiae.
 However I greatly enjoy the idea that I can contribute my own small amount to the collective research, and preservation of this synthesiser's amazing technology.
 I hope that this work will prove useful for those working to emulate, and preserve the magic of the DX7.

 **Q: Are contributions welcome?**

 A: Absolutely!
 If you have any suggestions, corrections, or questions, please get in touch!

 ## Acknowledgements

-I would like to extend a sincere thank you to Jacques Matthiej for his contributions and insights, Ken Shiriff for his amazing research into the DX7's hardware, Rainer Buchty for providing invaluable advice on reverse-engineering, Acreil for generously lending his time to help me understand the synth's hardware, and Raph Levien, and the Dexed team for their amazing work emulating this inconic synthesiser.
+I would like to extend a sincere thank you to Jacques Mattheij for his contributions and insights, Ken Shiriff for his amazing research into the DX7's hardware, Rainer Buchty for providing invaluable advice on reverse-engineering, Acreil for generously lending his time to help me understand the synth's hardware, and Raph Levien, and the Dexed team for their amazing work emulating this inconic synthesiser.